klamping/vrt-email-course/manuscript/day-3.md

 # Using WebdriverCSS

 It's Day 3!
 We've spent the past two days getting things in place.
-Today is the day we finally get into Visual Regression Testing!
+Today is the day we finally get into WebdriverCSS!

 Before we get going, we need to install some dependencies.
 GraphicsMagick is a piece of computer software required to perform image manipulation and comparison.
-It'll allow us to compare our baseline images with current images, and tell us if there are any differences between the two.
+It'll allow us to crop and compare our baseline images with current images, and tell us if there are any differences between the two.

-We'll also be installing two specific versions of WebdriverIO and WebdriverCSS that are the most compatible and offer the most features.

 ## Installation

 1. [Install GraphicsMagick](https://github.com/webdriverio/webdrivercss#install)
-2. `npm i webdriverio@3.x`
-3. `npm i webdrivercss@2.0.0beta-rc1`
+2. You should have WebdriverCSS, WebdriverIO and selenium-standalone installed already.
+If not, go back and look at day 2.

 ## Setting Up WebdriverCSS